 Diets may be formulated for each class of stock under various conditions of management, environment and production level.
 The diet specification to be used to obtain economic performance in any given situation will depend on the factors such as:

 Maximising production is not necessarily the most profitable strategy to use as the additional cost required to provide the diet that will give maximum production may be greater than the value of the increase in production gained.
 A lower quality diet, while resulting in lower production may bring in greatest profit in the long term because of the significantly lower feed costs.
 Also the food given to a flock must be appropriate for that class of stock – good quality feed for one class of bird will quite likely be unsuitable for another.

 The following are key aspects in relation to the provision of a quality diet:

 The term “stockpersonship” is difficult to define because it often means different things to different people.
 However, “stockpersonship” may be defined as ‘the harmonious interaction between the stock and the person responsible for their daily care’.
 There is no doubt that some stock people are able to obtain much better performance than others, under identical conditions.
 The basis of good stockpersonship is having a positive attitude and knowledge of the needs and behaviour of the stock under different circumstances, of management techniques and a willingness to spend time with the stock to be able to react to any adverse situations as they develop to keep stress to a minimum.
 Having the right attitude is also a very important element.
-The stockperson who spends as much time as possible with the stock from day old onwards by moving among them, handling them and talking to them, will grow a much quieter bird that reacts less to harassment, is more resistant to disease and performs better.
+The stockperson who spends as much time as possible with the stock from day old onward by moving among them, handling them and talking to them, will grow a much quieter bird that reacts less to harassment, is more resistant to disease and performs better.